OpenstackForkedProjects/openstack-tutorial/tutorial/keystone.rst

 * *Service catalog* provides a catalog of available OpenStack services with their APIs.
 * *Token* is an arbitrary bit of text used to access resources.
 Each token has a scope which describes which resource are accessible with it.
-* *Tenant* A container which is used to group or isolate resources and/or identify objects.
+* *Project* A container which is used to group or isolate resources and/or identify objects.
   Depending on the case a tenant may map to customer, account, organization or project.
 * *Service* is an OpenStack service, such as Compute, Image service, etc.
 * *Endpoint* is a network-accessible address (URL), from where you access an OpenStack service.